85% of Maltese unlikely to report sexual offences

 "We need more police in the community - in the streets and not just in police stations," he said.

-Mr Abela said the strategy document would also focus on "crime families".
+Dr Abela said the strategy document would also focus on "crime families".
 Studies, he said, had shown that research had shown criminality was hereditary.
 Home-based services would attempt to tackle this issue.

 The strategy also focuses on a number of specific crimes such as sexual offences, pickpocketing, and hate crimes, drafting policies and schemes to counter these.